-- Since 2017, we have concentrated a substantial portion of our research and development efforts on the treatment and detection of Alzheimer's disease, an area of research that has seen significant failure rates.
-Further, our product candidates are based on new scientific approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and likelihood of success. - We are heavily dependent on the success of simufilam and SavaDx, our product candidates which are still under clinical development.
-If these product candidates do not receive regulatory approval, we will be unable to generate product revenue and our business will be harmed. - We have a limited operating history in our business targeting Alzheimer's disease and no history of product approvals for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability. - We cannot give any assurance that any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - There can be no assurance that results of smaller Phase 1 and Phase 2 clinical trials with simufilam will be reproduced in the additional large, well-controlled studies that are required to demonstrate safety and efficacy in order to potentially receive regulatory approval. - We may encounter substantial delays in our clinical studies or may not be able to conduct or complete our clinical studies on the timelines we expect, if at all. - If physicians and patients do not accept and use our drugs, we will not achieve sufficient product revenues and our business will suffer.
+- Since 2017, we have concentrated a substantial portion of our research and development efforts on the treatment of Alzheimer's disease, an area of research that has seen significant failure rates.
+Further, our product candidates are based on new scientific approaches and novel technology, which makes it difficult to predict the time and cost of product candidate development and likelihood of success. - We are heavily dependent on the success of simufilam, our product candidate which is still under development.
+If this product candidate does not receive regulatory approval, we will be unable to generate product revenue and our business will be harmed. - We have a limited operating history in our business targeting Alzheimer's disease and no history of product approvals for commercial sale, which may make it difficult to evaluate our current business and predict our future success and viability. - We cannot give any assurance that any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized. - There can be no assurance that results of smaller Phase 1 and Phase 2 clinical trials or open-label study with simufilam will be reproduced in our large Phase 3 studies that are required to demonstrate safety and efficacy in order to potentially receive regulatory approval. - We may encounter substantial delays in our clinical studies or may not be able to conduct or complete our clinical studies on the timelines we expect, if at all. - [] If physicians and patients do not accept and use our drugs, we will not achieve sufficient product revenues and our business will suffer.